qir-alliance/pyqir/examples/generator/README.md

 [python2qir.py](python2qir.py) transforms a subset of the Python language into QIR, by using:

-- the built-in `ast` (Asbtract Syntax Tree) library to parse the source code
+- the built-in `ast` (Abstract Syntax Tree) library to parse the source code
 - the `pyqir-generator` package to generate and display QIR

 Here, we transform a Qiskit circuit without using the Qiskit package.